 • Demonstrate a strong attention to detail and organization

-• Demonstrate patience: being patient with people who may have trouble communicating or understanding what is happening is imperative for this position
+• Demonstrate patience: being patient with people who may have trouble communicating or understanding what is happening

 • Follow policies and procedures to contribute to the administrative efficiency of the practice, taking initiative to suggest and develop those that may be needed